-- 1) Work with Summer Camp Coordinator to select a youth GSR GUIDE for your Unit in the Fall. - 2) Read Leaders' Guide thoroughly.
+- 1) Work with Summer Camp Coordinator to select a youth GSR GUIDE for your Unit by January 31, 2023. - 2) Read Leaders' Guide thoroughly.
 Be aware of its content.
 Share and discuss regularly with your Senior Patrol Leader (SPL) or Crew President and supporting adult leaders. - 3) Familiarize your Troop / Crew with the camp, its current offerings, and policies. - 4) Meet with your youth.
 Learn their desires for advancement; empower the SPL / President to solicit program interests (both new & old); guide all to make decisions which meet their age-appropriate needs. - 5) Assist Summer Camp Coordinator in updating families about summer camp.
-Communicate all offerings. - 6) Gather individual program choices from youth and submit to your Camp Coordinator by mid-May. - 7) Make certain your Camp Coordinator submits paperwork to camp before May 31.
+Communicate all offerings. - 6) Gather individual program choices from youth and submit them to your Camp Coordinator by the end of March. - 7) Make certain your Camp Coordinator submits paperwork to camp before March 31.
 Keep Unit copies. - 8) Assist with gathering Scout & Adult's medical forms.
-Submit to Camp Coordinator and make certain these are delivered to camp by May 31.
-Keep (and bring) a copy for your records. - 9) Assist Camp Coordinator w/ payments to DWC office or online according to the payment schedule. - 10) Alert and discuss any food allergies/concerns with the Reservation Director / Food Service after June 10th. - 11) Review Check In / Check Out Procedures with your youth's parents. - 12) Finalize each youth's payment to the Unit's camp account.
-Make final financial adjustments with DWC office before your pre-camp program planning meeting thirteen days before your Unit's arrival. - 13) Attend with your SPL / President the Pre-Camp Program Planning Meeting 13 days prior to arrival at camp.
+Submit to Camp Coordinator and make certain these are inputted into the medical form system by May 31.
+Keep (and bring) a copy of the original medical form from your Units' records. - 9) Assist Camp Coordinator w/ payments online according to the payment schedule. - 10) Alert and discuss any food allergies/concerns with the respective camps leadership / Food Service by May 31st. - 11) Review Check In / Check Out Procedures with your youth's parents. - 12) Finalize each youth's payment to the Unit's camp account by May 31st.
+Checks will not be accepted, and payment must be done via the registration system. - Attend with your SPL / President the Pre-Camp Program Planning Meeting 13 days prior to arrival at camp via Zoom. - 14) Attend as many DWC Camp Director Chat's to stay up to date on all things camp!